 We will publish non-sensitive details of successful projects on GrantConnect.
-We are required to do this by the Commonwealth Grants Rules and Guidelines unless otherwise prohibited by law.
-We may also publish this information on the DITRDCA website and business.gov.au.
+We are required to do this by the Commonwealth Grants Rules and Principles, Section 5.4.
+We may also publish this information on business.gov.au.
 This information may include: